How to Repay Student Loans the Smart Way

 Every little bit you can chip off your principal goes a long way toward paying off your loans faster.
 If you receive a bonus at work or any other unexpected financial gifts, consider splitting the proceeds in two, with half going to your emergency savings and half going to pay down your loans.
 Set up automatic payments to avoid wavering on paying extra each month.
 Or try adding payments.
 Instead of sending a check once per month, send one every two weeks, as your finances allow.

-Refinancing your loans can save you money - and help you pay off loans faster.
+Refinancing your loans could save you money1 - and help you pay off loans faster.
 When you first applied for your loans, you likely locked in at a set interest rate.
-The goal of refinancing is to combine several of your current loans into one new loan with a lower required payment and interest rate.
+The goal of refinancing1 is to combine several of your current loans into one new loan with a lower required payment and interest rate.
 You don’t want to refinance loans if you can’t find a better deal.
 But if you can, consider continuing to pay the same amount you were required to prior to refinancing.
+If you’re not sure whether refinancing is right for you, try our student loan assessment tool1.

 4. Create a Separate Account